spencertipping/phi/doc/interpreter.md

 **TODO:** enough stuff to write structural parsers

+**TODO:** convert above to support opaque objects with "quote/unquote" rewrites to establish their identities.
+This way we can trace rewrites and we don't introduce open-ended security problems.

 ## Value properties
 You can define more using rewrites, but the interpreter's bootstrap scope assumes at least the following: